jonnymaserati/jonnymaserati.github.io/_posts/2021-03-08-connection-conundrums-part-1.markdown

 ```
 We're now ready to run it.
 This is done adding the following lines at the bottom of your script.
 I commonly add a simple `print` statement more to help me with debugging as it gives me somewhere to place a breakpoint in my editor.

+## Running the code
 ```python
 if __name__ == '__main__':
     catalogue = main()

 print("Done")
 ```
 Congratulations, we've just imported the data from the Tenaris Premium Connections catalogue for the Wedge 521 connection.
+## Results
 If you want to QAQC the data you can do so with the help of [pandas](https://pandas.pydata.org/), creating a `DataFrame` with the following line of code:

 ```python
 df = pd.DataFrame(catalogue['Wedge 521'], columns=template['Wedge 521']['headers'])